Vietnam.vn - Nền tảng quảng bá Việt Nam

 Reader Thu An, 25 years old, Female, HCMC: Doctor, can asthma be cured completely?
 My child is 2 years old, often has asthma attacks, does taking Salbutamol and Pulmicort regularly affect his health later on?
-My child has also been taking Montelukast for more than 6 months now.
+He has also been taking Montelukast for more than 6 months now.
 I am worried about the long-term effects of the drug.
 I hope the doctor can give me more advice.

 Reader Thu An, 25 years old, Female, HCMC: Doctor, can asthma be cured completely?
 My child is 2 years old, often has asthma attacks, does taking Salbutamol and Pulmicort regularly affect his health later on?
-My child has also been taking Montelukast for more than 6 months now.
+He has also been taking Montelukast for more than 6 months now.
 I am worried about the long-term effects of the drug.
 I hope the doctor can give me more advice.

 Dr. Huynh Thi Mai Ly - Department of Internal Medicine and Respiratory Medicine - South Saigon International General Hospital: